-With help from a donated Caterpillar excavator effectively transformed into a robot, a Swiss-based organization taking on a life-or-death humanitarian challenge earned a final spot among the top teams in a prestigious international robotics competition held in Dubai, UAE, on February 17 and 18.
+With help from a donated Caterpillar excavator effectively transformed into a robot, a Swiss-based organization took on a life-or-death humanitarian challenge.

 The Digger Foundation is a non-profit group specializing in the development and use of robotics technology and equipment dedicated to safely removing millions of unexploded land mines and other devices such as hand grenades and improvised explosive devices (IEDs) from war-torn regions around the world.
 Since 1998, this group has led or supported demining projects in many countries, such as Bosnia, Senegal, Mozambique and Angola.
 The Foundation’s entry was one of just 10 international finalists in Dubai, selected from 1,017 entries from 165 countries.

 The journey started last year, when the keys of a Cat® 319 Excavator were handed over to the Foundation by Yves-Alain Tschirren, a finance representative from the Americas & Europe Distribution Division.
 The collaboration with the Digger Foundation happened after Caterpillar Vice President Nigel Lewis gave the Geneva team a social responsibility challenge: find projects which illustrate the company’s brand and values.

 The 319 Excavator became the centerpiece of the Digger Foundation’s DOME system.
 DOME stands for Digger Operating and Management Environment.
 The system focuses on mine and explosive clearance in cities and urban areas.
 It is one of the first tools of its kind to address the challenge of operating in urban areas, where IEDs and other types of explosives are trapped in rubble.
 Deminers currently have to work by hand at great risk.